github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 Some best practices for using links:
 * Links should be meaningful and provide high value to the user’s journey.
 Link out thoughtfully.
 * Do not repeat the same link more than once in the same article.
+* Consider adding "earlier/later in this article" after a link to a section in the same article.
 * Do not include the `apiVersion` query parameter in REST links unless you need to link to a specific calendar version of the REST docs.
 (This should be a rare occurrence.)

 ### Formatting links